[HISTORY: Adopted by the Mayor and Council of the Borough of Kenilworth 12-11-1990 by Ord. No. 90-18. Amendments noted where applicable.]

 License forms and official tags or sleeves shall be furnished by the municipality and shall be numbered serially and shall bear the year of issuance and the name of the municipality.

-A license shall be issued after payment of a fee of $8.20 for each unneutered cat, and $5.20 for each neutered cat.
-Persons who fail to obtain a license as required within the time period specified in this section will be subject to a delinquent fee of $0.50.
+A license shall be issued after payment of a fee as set forth in Chapter 91, Fees and Licenses, Article I, for each unneutered cat and for each neutered cat.
+Persons who fail to obtain a license as required within the time period specified in this chapter will be subject to a delinquent fee as set forth in Chapter 91, Fees and Licenses, Article I.

 The person applying for the license and registration tag and/or sleeve shall pay the fee fixed or authorized.
 The fee for the renewal of a license and registration tag or sleeve shall be the same as for the original.
 Said license, registration tag or sleeve shall expire on December 31 of the year of issuance.
 Only one license and registration tag or sleeve shall be required in the licensing year for any cat in the Borough of Kenilworth.
 Any valid New Jersey license tag or sleeve issued by a New Jersey municipality shall be accepted by this municipality as evidence of compliance.